Is Grammarly Worth It for College Students?

 Some college students wonder if the popular software Grammarly is worth it.
-As a proofreader who has used both versions (free and premium) and put them to the test, I can help you understand why Grammarly is worth it for university students.
+As a proofreader who has used both versions (Grammarly Free and Pro) and put them to the test, I can help you understand why Grammarly Free is worth the download and why Grammarly Pro may be worth the investment for university students.

 If you’re a student who’s on a shoestring budget, don’t worry!
-I’ll show you how much you can benefit from using the free version.
-The premium version is more robust, but it’s not a must!
+I’ll show you how much you can benefit from using Grammarly Free.
+Grammarly Pro is more robust, but it’s not a must!

-Bottom Line for Which Version to Choose: Free Grammarly will suffice if you need help with basic grammar and spelling.
-But if you want assistance with punctuation and making your writing more engaging, Grammarly Premium is your best bet.
+Bottom Line for Which Version to Choose: Grammarly Free will suffice if you need assistance with correcting basic mistakes.
+But if you’d like access to a plagiarism checker and want to make your writing less wordy and more engaging, Grammarly Pro is your best bet.

-In this article, we’ll explore the advantages and drawbacks of the free and premium versions.
+In this article, we’ll explore the advantages and drawbacks of both Grammarly versions.

-However, before we explore what you’d gain from using Grammarly as your gatekeeper for good grammar, let’s answer a crucial question.
+However, before we explore what you’d gain from using Grammarly as a gatekeeper for good grammar, let’s answer a crucial question.

 Is Using Grammarly Cheating?